ejm714/scipy_proceedings/papers/emily_dorne/main.md

   - $\ge$10,000,000
 ```

+Much care was taken to create a train test split that would not leak information as lakes in close proximity can experience similar bloom-forming conditions.

+- [ ] TODO: add sentence on what final train/test strategy was

 Predictions were evaluated using region-averaged root mean squared error.
 Averaging across regions incentivized models to perform well across the continental U.S., rather than in certain states that were over-represented in the competition dataset (such as California and North Carolina).
-The winning submission had an average root mean squared error (RMSE) of 0.76.
-More details on the competition winning model approaches and results can be found here: https://drivendata.co/blog/tick-tick-bloom-challenge-winners.
+Over 900 submissions across 115 teams were made over the course of the competition.

 ## Carrying foward competition models